Panzer IV: Ausf. F2 to Ausf. J

 During its production run from March 1942 to June 1943, the Panzer IV Ausf.
-G went through further modifications, including another armour upgrade which consisted of a 30 mm face-hardened appliqué steel plate welded (later bolted) to the glacis—in total, frontal armour was now 80 mm thick.
-This decision to increase frontal armour was favorably received according to troop reports on 8 November 1942, despite technical problems of the driving system due to added weight.
+G went through further modifications, including another armour upgrade, which consisted of a 30 mm face-hardened appliqué steel plate welded (later bolted) to the glacis—in total, so that frontal armour was now 80 mm thick.
+This decision to increase frontal armour was favorably received according to troop reports on 8 November 1942, despite technical problems with the driving system due to added weight.
 At this point, it was decided that 50% of Panzer IV production would be fitted with 30 mm thick additional armour plates.
-On 5 January 1943, Hitler decided that all Panzer IV should have 80 mm frontal armour.
+On 5 January 1943, Hitler decided that all Panzer IVs should have 80 mm frontal armour.
 To simplify production, the vision ports on either side of the turret and the loader's forward vision port in the turret front were removed, while a rack for two spare road wheels was installed on the track guard on the left side of the hull.
 Complementing this, brackets for seven spare track links were added to the glacis plate.

 For operation in high temperatures, the engine's ventilation was improved by creating slits over the engine deck to the rear of the chassis, and cold weather performance was boosted by adding a device to heat the engine's coolant, as well as a starter fluid injector.
 A new light replaced the original headlight and the signal port on the turret was removed.
 On 19 March 1943, the first Panzer IV with Schürzen skirts on its sides and turret was exhibited.
 The double hatch for the commander's cupola was replaced by a single round hatch from very late model Ausf.
 G. and the cupola was up-armoured from 50 mm to 95 mm.
 In April 1943, the KwK 40 L/43 was replaced by the longer 75 mm KwK 40 L/48 gun, with a redesigned multi-baffle muzzle brake with improved recoil efficiency.
 The longer L/48 resulted in the introduction of the Turmzielfernrohr 5f/1 optic.